michaelloughnane/bitcamp-devops-5-course/responses/01_explain-syntax.md

-## Go on...
-Tell me more!
+## Let's examine these more closely!

-I'm glad you asked.
 Let's take a look at the workflow file that we just committed to this repository.

 ```yaml
 name: CI